 While you are browsing the web, what irritates you more is the online ad videos that mechanically start playing at full volumes or a pop-up window appears while you are searching for something.

 Therefore, research was carried out by Coalition for good Ads.
-Whatever the contents of ads may be displayed, it always helps open web to make money.
+Whatever the contents of ads may be displayed, it always helps open the web to make money.
 So, in order to avoid such pop-up windows of ads, you can install blockers.
-These blockers are a hindrance for publishers from making money.
+These blockers are a hindrance to publishers from making money.

 According to reports, 69% of people who installed ad blockers said they were motivated by annoying or intrusive ads.

 The company introduced the Ad Experience Report in June which enabled publishers to learn if the ads on the sites meet the Coalition’s Better Ads Standards.
 Within a span of two months, around 140,000 publishers have seen the report.

 This report is great for helping publishers adapt to the Better Ads Standards.
 The level of transparency and data is incredibly actionable.
 It literally says here’s the issue, here’s how to fix it.
 I think it will be helpful for all publishers. – Katya Moukhina, Director of Programmatic Operations, POLITICO.